-We contribute to teach within the School of Natural Science and are very excited to announce the new undergraduate degree pathway on Plant and AgriBiosciences (PAB) (click here to download the PAB leaflet).
-The PAB pathway will be available for UG students from next September and will prepare them for the development of a career in the plant and agribioscences sector.
-In our lab we are very happy of taking part of this new pathway teaching topics such as plant genetics and plant development.
-Our lab is also open to students that want to have a hands-on lab experience and to broader their practical knowledge.
+We contribute to teach within the School of Biological and Chemical Sciences as part of the BSc of Sciences degree, Plant and AgriBiosciences (PAB) pathway .
+The PAB pathway prepares Science Students for the development of a career in the plant and agribioscences sector (click here to read more about our pathway).
+Our lab is open to students that want to have a hands-on lab experience and to broader their practical knowledge.

 Are you an enthusiastic student with an interest in plant science and would like to do an internship in our lab?
 Contact us and let us know about your motivations to join our lab.

-National University of Ireland Galway (NUI Galway, www.nuigalway.ie) is a research and top-quality teaching university that attracts over 18,000 students and has a large international community from more than hundred different countries.
-The university is located in Galway, Ireland’s third largest city regarded as the cultural capital of the country.
+The University of Galway is a research and top-quality teaching university that attracts over 18,000 students and has a large international community from more than hundred different countries.
+The university is located in Galway city, regarded as the cultural capital of the country.

-NUI Galway is also a hub for research in Western Ireland and hosts diverse research centres focused on different scientific disciplines.
-Our lab is part of the Plant and Agricultural Biosciences Centre (PABC, www.plantagbiosciences.org), which is an inter-disciplinary research cluster focused on plant research and innovation.
-As member of the PABC, our lab has a special interest in plant and agricultural biosciences.
-We would like to understand how plant development is regulated by epigenetic mechanisms and to develop biotechnological tools based on these mechanisms that might be applied for crop improvement.
+The University of Galway is also a hub for research in Western Ireland and hosts diverse research centres focused on different scientific disciplines.
+Our lab is part of the College of Science and Engineering, and the Ryan Institute, which is an inter-disciplinary research cluster focused on sustainability.
+Our lab has a special interest in plant and agricultural biosciences.
+We would like to understand how plant development is regulated by epigenetic mechanisms and contribute to identify new molecular tools based on these mechanisms that might be applied for crop improvement.